What Is Proof Of Delivery 2021

 3: Individual Item Check & ePOD Signature

-The final method of using ePOD technology with Track-POD as a business combines the use of ‘scanned’ notifications.
-Once the driver has collected your packages, you have received the ‘in transit’ alert and they have successfully scanned your goods using a QR scanner or barcode scanner app at the relevant location, the order will automatically be assigned the status ‘scanned’.
-This auto alert helps you to keep track of your deliveries and know exactly when your goods have been scanned and handed over to your recipient.
+The final method of using ePOD technology with Track-POD as a business combines ‘scanned’ notifications.
+Once the driver has collected your packages, you have received the ‘in transit’ alert.
+They have successfully scanned your goods using a QR scanner or barcode scanner app at the relevant location.
+The order will automatically be assigned the status ‘scanned’.
+This auto alert helps you keep track of your deliveries and know exactly when your goods have been scanned and handed over to your recipient.

-Sign up for your free electronic proof of delivery trial today and test run our simple and straight-forward ePOD system.
-Risk-free logistic solutions across US, UK, Europe, Australia, Canada and Asia.
+Sign up for your free electronic proof of delivery trial today and test runs our simple and straight-forward ePOD system—risk-free logistic solutions across the US, UK, Europe, Australia, Canada, and Asia.